popelier-group/REG/README.md

+#Code Polishing
-# This branch is the first step of the "Code Polishing" for creating a REG (Relative Energy Gradient) library
+This branch is the first step of the "Code Polishing" for creating a REG (Relative Energy Gradient) library